Disaster Recovery

 DR Design Considerations

 For background information about DR capabilities, see DR Capabilities of Oracle Cloud.
-In this example, we are looking at the warm standby method and the Oracle Cloud Infrastructure resources that are needed to implement warm standby, which include a second region for a cross-region deployment.
+In this example, we review the warm standby method and the OCI resources needed to implement warm standby, which include a second region for a cross-region deployment.

 Networking